bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 [Line Break][lb]
 : CommonMark and GFM are not fully compatible regarding this one element.
 There are two different ways to handle line breaks inside of text blocks:
-    1. Treat hard line wraps in Markdown files as whitespace like CommonMark does.
+    1. Treat hard-line wraps in Markdown files as whitespace as CommonMark does.
-    2. Treat hard line wraps as hard line wraps like GFM.
+    2. Treat hard-line wraps as hard-line wraps like GFM.
 {.dl-loose}

 The following suggestions for these elements are short.
 Their issues are discussed in more detail on their pages.